-At the end of last year, we published our Five Architecture And Urban Planning Trends We Hope To See More Of In 2014.
+Two years ago, we published our Five Architecture And Urban Planning Trends We Hope To See More Of In 2014.
 On that list: an expansion of investment in low and middle-income affordable housing options.
 While a shortage of affordable housing options continues to plague our cities, we have seen a growing interest by architects designing decidedly alternative solutions to the outdated models of the modernist era.
 Today, affordable housing seeks to do more than simply create decent spaces for living.
 Instead, new affordable housing models incorporate sustainable features that reduce the cost of construction maintenance, technologies that help empower residents and connect them to outside resources, and greater reverence for human scale and connection to the street—beneficial features that we can only hope to see more of in the future.

 When designing an affordable housing building in a city with sky-high rents, Fougeron Architecture rejected outdated models that would have patronized the elderly low-income residents of Parkview Terrace through a false image of quaintness and sterile, lifeless amenities.
 Instead, the 101-unit concrete and glass building aims to engage residents with the larger city context, and includes a community room, health club, beauty salon, therapy center, and social services center.
 The slight undulation of the horizontal windows increases floor space at no extra cost.